Investigative journalism, fact-checking and critical media access are the focus of DW Akademie's projects in Ghana.

 Ghana is a long-standing pillar of press freedom in Africa.
 It is ranked 50th on the 2024 Reporters Without Borders Press Freedom Index, with a press freedom landscape classified as problematic.
 Ghana dropped significantly in 2022 to 62nd out of 180 countries.

-Ghana’s media professionals increasingly face threats and attacks, and in such conditions, they are vulnerable to bribes known as "brown envelopes."
+Ghana’s media professionals increasingly face threats and attacks, and in such conditions are vulnerable to bribes known as "brown envelopes."
 At the same time, media houses are struggling financially and are often subject to political interests.

 However, digitalization provides citizens with new opportunities, including online payment platforms and faster Internet access.
 This, in turn, changes media habits, with social media now an important source of information.
 But with AI-generated content, disinformation, cyberbullying, and hate speech on the rise, journalists must have greater expertise in researching and fact-checking.
 Users, for their part, must have the necessary skills to critically evaluate media content.

-DW Akademie's projects in Ghana are aimed squarely at both media professionals and their audiences.
+DW Akademie's projects in Ghana are aimed at both media professionals and their audiences.
 In 2021, our partner Media Foundation for West Africa (MFWA) established The Fourth Estate, a project where journalists produce in-depth investigative pieces that focus on anti-corruption.
-The MFWA also offers journalists skill-building workshops and a fellowship for aspiring investigative journalists.
+MFWA also offers journalists capacity-building workshops and a fellowship for aspiring investigative journalists.

-Media and information literacy (MIL) is vital for audiences is critical.
+Media and information literacy (MIL) is vital for audiences.
 In 2019, DW Akademie's project partner Penplusbytes (PPB), a non-governmental organization, launched the Media Literacy Hub, primarily for those aged 15-35 years, but also for media workers and the general public.
 PPB also uses different formats to spread media literacy to new target groups, including hearing-impaired students and women.
-The project aims for participants to acquire a critical approach to sensationalism and disinformation on social media, as well as to provide them with production and editing skills.
+The project enables participants to critically approach sensationalism and disinformation on social media and provides them with production and editing skills.

 Program Director: Ama Kodjo